nicoleavans/cpp-reference/Common Problems, in C++.md

     if(hex[0] != '#'){
         return false;
     }
-    for(int i = 1; i < hex.length(); i++){
+    // first for loop iterates through input string for(int i = 1; i < hex.length(); i++){
-        for(int j = 0; j < arr.size(); j++){
+        // second for loop iterates through valid input array for(int j = 0; j < arr.size(); j++){
-            if(hex[i] == arr[j]){
+            // if match, continue to next input string character if(hex[i] == arr[j]){
                 break;
             }
-            else if(j == 20){
+            // if no match by end of valid input array else if(j == 20){
                 return false;
             }